Tom Swift Jr.: List of titles

-There exist a number of foreign reprints of Tom Swift, Jr. titles, including British, Japanese, Icelandic, and Dutch (#1-3, adapted by the Dutch author Willy van der Heide).
-There is also a Tom Swift, Jr. activity/coloring book and a rare Tom Swift, Jr. board game.
+There exist a number of foreign reprints of Tom Swift Jr. titles, including British, Japanese, Icelandic, and Dutch (#1-3, adapted by the Dutch author Willy van der Heide).
+There is also a Tom Swift Jr. activity/coloring book and a rare Tom Swift Jr. board game.
 One episode of the Tom Swift/Linda Craig Mystery hour was aired in 1983, the only one of several proposed Tom Swift versions (including an elaborate "road show" movie) to actually appear before the public.
 The televised "Tom Swift" was unrelated to the character as depicted in any of the published series.

 Reception

 Criticism similar to that of the Nancy Drew Mysteries was leveled by writers Anthony Boucher and J. Francis McComas, who found the first installments of the series "a most misguided venture, well below juvenile TV or comic book average in crudity of prose, construction, character and ideas."
-Nonetheless, the series sold a respectable 6 million copies in its 17-year run, spawned at least four subsequent Tom Swift series, and is remembered fondly by generations of children.
+Nonetheless, the series sold a respectable 6 million copies in its 17-year run, and spawned at least four subsequent Tom Swift series.